-The $R^2=0.8164$.
-Thus, 81.64% of the variation in calories is explained to the linear relationship between alcohol content and calories.
+The multiple R-squared value is R^2 the coefficient of determination.
+So $R^2 = 0.8164$ Thus, 81.64% of the variation in calories is explained to the linear relationship between alcohol content and calories.
 The other 18.36% of the variation is due to other factors.
 A really good coefficient of determination has a very small, unexplained part.
-So this means you probably don't need to look for a co-variate.
+So this means you probably don't need to look for any covariates.